365 match reviews, one for each date on the yearly calendar? Challenge accepted. Welcome to 365 Wrestling.

 If I had to give an MVP to the match, it might be Silver King.
 He fully commits at every moment he’s in the match, whether on offense or feeding into one of the four tecnicos.
 He also takes the biggest bump of the match, springing off the middle rope on a plancha to the floor only to miss and eat the concrete.

-After Chavo finishes things with a tornado DDT on Psicosis, La Parka runs amok with a steel chair, wiping out every member of the four-man team that just defeated him, and then bonking Dandy and Silver King for good measure.
+After Chavo pins Psicosis after a tornado DDT, La Parka runs amok with a steel chair, wiping out each of the four men on the opposing team, and then blasting two of his own teammates for good measure.
 Following a celebratory dance on the chair to the delight of the crowd, La Parka tucks it under his arm and strolls out.
 The character work here is a delight.

-This match lasts less than 10 minutes but damn if these eight don’t pack in a good 20 minutes’ worth of action (or more) in the time that they are given.
+This match lasts less than 10 minutes but damn if these eight don’t make the most of their time — and then some.
 It’s also a fantastic opening match for a card, with nothing but action and a bunch of big moves to get the crowd fired up for anything and everything coming next.